cbrunson/My-Reads-/README.md

 ## Backend Server

-This app uses a backend server.
 The provided file [`BooksAPI.js`](src/BooksAPI.js) contains the methods you will need to perform necessary operations on the backend:

 * [`getAll`](#getall)
 * [`update`](#update)